ESCI, Clarivate Analytics

 The manuscript should be organized in the following order: Title of the paper, Authors' names and affiliation, Abstract, Key Words, Introduction, Body of the paper (in sequential headings), Conclusion, Acknowledgements (where applicable), References, and Appendices (where applicable).

-The title is centered on the page and is CAPITALIZED AND SET IN BOLDFACE (font size 12 pt).
+The title is centered on the page and is SENTENCE CASE AND SET IN BOLDFACE (Font: Arial Narrow, Font size 16 pt).
 It should adequately describe the content of the paper.
 An abbreviated title of fewer than 60 characters (including spaces) should also be suggested.

-The author's name(s) follows the title and is also centered on the page (font size 12 pt).
+The author's name(s) should be aligned to the left of the page (Font: Arial Narrow, Font size 10 pt).
 A blank line is required between the title and the author's name(s).
 Last names should be spelled out in full and succeeded by author's initials.
-The author's affiliation, complete mailing address, and e-mail address (all in font size 12 pt) are provided below.
+The author's affiliation, complete mailing address, and e-mail address (all in font size 9 pt) are provided below.
 Phone and fax numbers should be provided.

 A nonmathematical abstract, not exceeding 200 words, is required for all papers.
 It should be an abbreviated, accurate presentation of the contents of the paper.
 It should contain sufficient information to enable readers to decide whether they should obtain and read the entire paper.
 Do not cite references in the abstract.